Serious Illness & End of Life

 Stephenson, P. S., Sheehan, D., Hansen, D., & Mayo, M. (2019).
 Spiritual uncertainty among hospice providers: “There were tensions.”
 Journal of Hospice and Palliative Nursing, 21(1):90–95.

 Stacey, C., Taber, J., & Sheehan, D. (2018, September).
 Embracing uncertainty: Prognostic awareness among hospice patients.
-Paper presented for the Kent State University Department of Sociology, Kent, Ohio.
+Paper presented for the Kent State University Department of Sociology & Criminology, Kent, Ohio.

 Stephenson, P. S., & Hebeshy, M. (2018).
 The delivery of end-of-life spiritual care to Muslim patients by non Muslim providers.
 MEDSURG Nursing, 27(5).